lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 \end{sidewaysfigure}

 ### Filtered metagenome assemblies contain distinct microbial genomes systematically reoccurring in the _Azolla_ genus
-The double filtered assemblies contain numerous bacterial contigs of each _Azolla_ species sampled here (+@fig:fig3_filter_length_distributions Bacteria).
+The double filtered assemblies contain numerous bacterial contigs of each _Azolla_ species sampled here (+@fig:fig3_filter_length_distributions Bacteria), we therefore wondered whether contigs and then scaffolds may be related to individual bacterial species.
-Next, we take a genus perspective and inquire wether we can summarise a whole genus' metagenome considering its taxonomy and abundance, now assessing scaffolds rather than contigs.
+Next, therefore, we take a genus perspective and inquire wether we can summarise a whole genus' metagenome considering its contig taxonomy and abundance (!perhaps we can define this somehow? relative proportion of reads mapping to the contig!), now assessing scaffolds rather than contigs (!explain how you then get from contog toscaffold succinctly!).
-We developped an interactive tool to browse through the various metagenome assemblies by filtering stage and by taxonomy; a snapshot of which is depicted in +@fig:fig3_Azolla_genus_metagenome_order summarising the _Azolla_ genus-wide metagenome at the order level.
+With this perspective in mind, we developped an interactive tool to browse through the metagenome assemblies obtained after the differing filtering, plotting scaffold size, abundance and taxonomy at differing ; a snapshot of a result using this tool is depicted in +@fig:fig3_Azolla_genus_metagenome_order summarising the _Azolla_ genus-wide metagenome at the order level.
-The online version is browsable at [lauradijkhuizen.com/blog/AGMB](https://www.lauradijkhuizen.com/blog/AGMB).
+The online version may be browsed at [lauradijkhuizen.com/blog/AGMB](https://www.lauradijkhuizen.com/blog/AGMB).
 The metagenomes of the _Azolla_ genus group into approximate bacterial genomes quite distinctly when examining them by their abundance, length, and taxonomy as determined by CAT (+@fig:fig3_Azolla_genus_metagenome_order).
 These genomes can be recognised as clusters of scaffolds with equal abundance and taxonomy but varying scaffold lengths.
 For example; many Rhizobiales genomes were found in all _Azolla_ species sampled here (+@fig:fig3_Azolla_genus_metagenome_order blue).
-All samples but the no-cyano sample (+@fig:fig3_Azolla_genus_metagenome_order Azfil_minuscyano) show the most abundant species in the metagenome is a Nostocales cyanobacterium (+@fig:fig3_Azolla_genus_metagenome_order cyan blue).
+All samples but the no-cyano sample (+@fig:fig3_Azolla_genus_metagenome_order Azfil_minuscyano) show that the most abundant species in the metagenome is a Nostocales cyanobacterium (+@fig:fig3_Azolla_genus_metagenome_order cyan blue).
-Scaffolds assigned Nostocales have a high variance in abundance; standard deviations vary in the various samples from 300 to 600 (arbitrary unit representing depth in the assembly graph; +@fig:fig3_Azolla_genus_metagenome_order; [lauradijkhuizen.com/blog/AGMB](https://www.lauradijkhuizen.com/blog/AGMB); Draw selection over cluster -> Selection details table).
+Scaffolds assigned Nostocales are peculiar in that they have a high variance in abundance; standard deviations vary in the various samples from 300 to 600 (arbitrary unit representing depth in the assembly graph; +@fig:fig3_Azolla_genus_metagenome_order; [lauradijkhuizen.com/blog/AGMB](https://www.lauradijkhuizen.com/blog/AGMB); Draw selection over cluster -> Selection details table).
-In contrast, other distinguishable microbial genomes show a typical depth standard deviation often lower than 1, but in almost all cases lower than 10 ([lauradijkhuizen.com/blog/AGMB](https://www.lauradijkhuizen.com/blog/AGMB); Draw selection over cluster -> Selection details table).
+In contrast, other distinguishable microbial genomes show a typical depth (explain the difference with abundance succinctly here if there is any) standard deviation often lower than 1, but in almost all cases lower than 10 ([lauradijkhuizen.com/blog/AGMB](https://www.lauradijkhuizen.com/blog/AGMB); Draw selection over cluster -> Selection details table).
-This abundance pattern of _Nostoc azollae_ is typical of a degraded genome with many transposons and repetitive regions and may explain why the assembled length of this MAG is shorter than the reference; 4Mbase rather than 6Mbase (+@tbl:tbl3_2).
+This abundance pattern of _Nostoc azollae_ is typical of its eroded genome with many transposons and repetitive regions and may explain why the assembled length of this MAG is shorter than the reference; 4Mbase instead of the previoulsy published 6Mbase (+@tbl:tbl3_2; Ran et al., 2010).
-Nevertheless, it might also indicate an upper limit of assembly depth.
+Nevertheless, it might also reflect an upper limit to assembly depth.
-Plotting the scaffolds of all assemblies by these two characteristics allows one to distinguish individual bacterial genomes in each of the _Azolla_ species sampled here (+@fig:fig3_Azolla_genus_metagenome_order).
+Plotting the scaffolds of all assemblies by taxonomy and abundance, we conclude, allows one to distinguish individual bacterial genomes in each of the _Azolla_ species sampled in this study (+@fig:fig3_Azolla_genus_metagenome_order).
-The interactive online figure allows us to browse through this genus-wide metagenome its diversity before binning into MAGs has occured.
+The interactive online figure allows to browse through the bacterial diversity of the genus-wide metagenome before binning into MAGs and, therefore, represents an excellent control to verify the quality of the derived results.

 \begin{sidewaysfigure}
 \begin{figure}